The unlikely saviors of Libya’s Roman remains

 But his colleagues complain they are defending the site with the most basic means.

-“There are no surveillance cameras, no fence, not even fire extinguishers,” Ali Ghazi, 26, tells AFP.
+“There are no surveillance cameras, no fence, not even fire extinguishers,” Ali Ghazi, 26, said.

 Ghazi, who is unemployed, tells of the “nightmare” of putting out grass fires in the summer.